 Located 600 miles east of the coast of North Carolina, Bermuda isn’t technically in the Caribbean, but it’s often lumped in with the Caribbean Islands because of its tropical climate, island life, and beautiful beaches.

-One difference in practicing medicine there is that many Bermuda facilities don’t use electronic medical records; although most are working to change to EMRs soon.
-Another difference is that doctors do much of the hands-on work — such as starting IVs, instead of relying on the nursing staff.
-A plus, says Dr. Raymattie Singh, who took an assignment in Bermuda, was that she had time to listen to patients.
+Bermuda is new to using electronic medical records (EMRs).
+Their first-ever EMR system launched at the end of October 2022, so locum doctors working in Bermuda will no longer have to deal with paper records.
+Another difference is that doctors do much of the hands-on work — such as starting IVs — instead of relying on the nursing staff.
+A plus, says hospitalist Dr. Raymattie Singh, who took an assignment in Bermuda, was that she had time to listen to patients.

 Dr. Singh says that Bermuda’s people are laid-back, calm, and appreciative.
 “I feel like I’m a doctor here, with people looking up to me for advice.
 In the U.S., I feel like I’m just another person.”

-The best places to see in Bermuda include Horseshoe Bay Beach, a crescent-shaped blush-pink-sand beach with dramatic rock formations.
-It makes PlanetWare’s No. 1 spot.
-The town of St. George, with its cobblestoned streets and taffy-colored stone buildings, is the oldest English settlement of the New World and a UNESCO World Heritage Site — another must-see.
+The best places to see in Bermuda include Horseshoe Bay Beach, a crescent-shaped blush-pink sand beach with dramatic rock formations.
+It makes PlanetWare’s No. 1 spot for tourists to visit.
+The town of St. George, with its cobblestone streets and taffy-colored stone buildings, is the oldest English settlement of the New World and a UNESCO World Heritage Site — another must-see.

 Grand Cayman